JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Wireless LAN - Autonomous Access Points, Controller-based APs.md

 - What?
 	- Controller-based APs are managed by a central controller (called a Wireless LAN Controller or WLC).
 This allows centralized management of all APs in the network
 - Why?
+	- Scalable Networks:
+		- Ideal for large networks where managing each AP individually would be impractical.
+Controller-based systems allow for easier deployment and management of multiple APs
+	- Centa